Practical AI and SaaS for Business

 All general-purpose AI tools carry the same fundamental hallucination risk on specific case citations.
 If your firm subscribes to Westlaw, LexisNexis, or Jade, their built-in AI features are generally more reliable for case research because they retrieve from a verified legal corpus rather than generating from memory.
 Among general-purpose tools, Perplexity is useful because it displays its source citations, making it easier to check what it is drawing on.
 For Australian case law, AustLII (austlii.edu.au) and Jade (jade.io) are the authoritative free verification sources.

-Have any Australian courts issued guidance on AI use in legal proceedings?
+Have courts issued guidance on AI use in legal proceedings?

-Some Australian courts are beginning to issue practice notes and directions on AI use in proceedings and submissions.
-The position is evolving.
+Yes.
+Courts in a number of jurisdictions, including the EU, the UK, the US, and Australia, have begun issuing practice notes and directions on AI use in submissions and proceedings.
+The specific requirements vary by court and are evolving quickly.
 Check the practice directions and any standing orders of the specific court before using AI-assisted material in proceedings.
-The Law Council of Australia is also developing guidance on AI use in legal practice: lawcouncil.asn.au.
+In Australia, the Law Council of Australia is also developing guidance on AI use in legal practice: lawcouncil.asn.au.

-How do I verify an AI-generated case citation in Australia?
+How do I verify an AI-generated case citation?

-Search for the case name on AustLII (austlii.edu.au) or Jade (jade.io).
+Search for the case name in your jurisdiction's case-law database.
+In Australia, that means AustLII (austlii.edu.au) or Jade (jade.io); other jurisdictions have their own equivalents, for example BAILII in the UK, CourtListener for US federal cases, or Westlaw and LexisNexis where your firm subscribes.
 If the case does not appear, treat it as fabricated and do not use it.
 If it does appear, read the judgment directly to confirm that the AI's description of the holding is accurate.
 Do not rely on the AI's summary of a case, even where the case itself exists.
 Also confirm the case has not been overruled or distinguished by subsequent decisions.